EltonCN/iclr_blogpost2026/_posts/2026-04-27-beyond-the-rerun.md

 ---
 layout: distill
 title: "Beyond the Rerun: Why Reproducibility is Failing Science"
-description: "Is reproducibility enough?
+description: Is reproducibility enough?
 We discuss the current reproducibility crisis and the limitations that focusing solely on this aspect of scientific project quality imposes on science.
 We propose a broader approach to the problem of scientific debt and outline practical actions researchers can take in their research.
-We also draw attention to the need for community action on the issue."
+We also draw attention to the need for community action on the issue.
 date: 2026-04-27
 future: true
 htmlwidgets: true